Meet author, Rebecca Lacy!

 Yes.
 Bathing Suit Hell is an excerpt of Reinventing Holly, and there are sample chapters of Wonderland Odyssey on our blog site.

-Is there anything you find particularly challenging in your writing?
+find particularly challenging in your writing?

 Too many ideas.
 Not enough follow through.
 I’m an expressive and have a short attention span.
 So, that is something that I have to focus on.
 Also, I like things to flow smoothly in life, and sometimes that makes it difficult for me to put my characters in situations that create tension.